 EBTM 625 PROJECT LEADERSHIP AND COMMUNICATION (3 units)*

 Advanced project management topics necessary for implementation of, and excellence in, project management.
 Topics include human resource management, risk management, quality management, project office, conflicts, project leadership and communications management.
 Project management software will be used to support the course material.
 Prerequisite: EBTM 604.

 EBTM 715 PROJECT COST ACCOUNTING AND FINANCE (3 units)*

 Information and exercises relating to project cost estimation, budgeting and scheduling, cost management, and cost control within several organizations' frameworks and strategies.
 Course subjects include a review of accounting, financial analysis, and managerial accounting.
 Project specific topics include resource planning, cost estimating, cost budgeting, cost control, and business case preparation and analysis.
 Prerequisite: EBTM 604.

-EBTM 750 PROGRAM AND PORTFOLIO MANAGEMENT (3 units)*
+EBTM 740 CUSTOMER RELATIONSHIP MANAGEMENT (3 units)*

 Theories and applications in customer relationship management which include analyzing customers to identify their needs and wants, satisfying customer needs and wants by developing customer-centric projects and services, building sustainable customer relationships, and ultimately achieving customer retention and loyalty.
 Provides students with knowledge and skills that are essential for consumer analyses and market strategies.
 Students will obtain hands-on experience and analytical CRM as well as data mining applications commonly used in business.